STMicroelectronics/openbmc-stm32mpu/meta-st/meta-st-stm32mp/recipes-kernel/linux/linux-stm32mp/README.HOW_TO.txt

 To bypass this auto-generation of kernel version number:
     $ cd <directory to kernel source code>
     $ echo "" > .scmversion
+If you are using a different directory for building the kernel, you need to create also a scmversion file on it:
+    $ cd <directory on which you build the kernel>
+    $ echo "" > .scmversion

 This file avoid to have a kernel version with SHA1:
 - With scmversion file: 4.9.23
 - Without scmversion file: 4.9.23-g3e866b0